Tiago Portuga

-Tiago Venâncio Alves Pires (born 20 October 1991), known as Tiago Portuga or simply Tiago, is a Portuguese professional footballer who plays as a left-back for Andorran club UE Santa Coloma.
+Tiago Venâncio Alves Pires (born 20 October 1991), known as Tiago Portuga or simply Tiago, is a Portuguese professional footballer who plays as a left-back for Spanish Tercera Federación club Cariñena.

 Club career

 Brazil

 Born in Braga, Minho Province, Portuga started his senior career in Brazil after moving to that country at 8 months of age.
 He competed solely in the lower leagues or amateur football during his spell there, being part of Grêmio Barueri Futebol's Série B roster in 2012 but failing to appear in any matches.

 Portugal

 Portuga returned to his homeland midway through 2013–14, signing a short-term contract with Segunda Liga club C.D.
 Trofense.
 He made his professional debut on 16 February, starting and being replaced after 61 minutes of the 1–3 home loss against C.D.
 Aves.
 He played 18 games in his only full season, which ended in relegation.

 For the 2015–16 campaign, Portuga joined third division side AD Oliveirense.